Game and Fish considers selling land to pay for housing

 “Faced with this incredible dilemma, we need to explore either the sale — and yes, I’m saying sale — of that property, or trade,” Crank said at the commission meeting.
 “That 320 acres likely has a market value of ... $25 to $30 to $40 million.”

-“That’s an option,” he said, “that I don’t think we can afford to ignore any longer.”
+“That’s an option that I don’t think we can afford to ignore any longer.”

 Game and Fish’s deputy director of internal operations, John Kennedy, walked away from the conversation committed to pursuing the disposal of the Teton habitat area.